crownstone/crownstone-sdk/hub/README.md

     - Repeat this for every Crownstone (and Crownstone USB dongle).
 - Check if your Crownstones are at version 5.3.0 or higher.
     - If there is a blue bar with `Update available` on top, click it.
-    - Verify that the "What's new" mentions the Crownstone hub.
-    - Update all Crownstones and USB dongles.

 You can check the firmware version of a Crownstone in the consumer app by going to the room your Crownstone is in, tapping on the title of the Crownstone, tapping Edit in the top right corner and scroll to the bottom of the screen.